apache/openwhisk-runtime-swift/README.md

 ### SwiftyJSON using single source action file
 If you have a swift:3.1.1 action not compile, just as source using the `SwiftyJSON` package, you need to precompile your action and specify the version of SwiftyJSON you wan to use for swift:4.0 kind action.
-Take into account that tarting with Swift 4 there is better support to manage JSON data natively.
+Take into account that starting with Swift 4 there is better support to manage JSON data natively.

 Note: This is only applicable to the base image provided for the Swift 4 runtime, other downstream such as IBM Cloud Functions extending this image might provide additional SDK and packages including `SwiftyJSON` and IBM Watson SDK, check the vendor documentation for more specific information about packages and versions.